rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 -- >>>runEW $ emplP' "id last-first-name dept boss"
 -- Right (["\"boss1\": not enough input","\"boss2\": not enough input"],Employee {id = 123, name = "Smith John", dept = "Billing", boss = "Mij K bosses everyone"})
 ```
-(A similar benefit cannot be achieved by using a _validation_ package from the list at the end of this post.
+(A similar benefit cannot be achieved by using a _validation_ package from the list at the end of this post or a _transformers_ stack.
 Please let me know if something like this exists elsewhere.)

 We are no longer being thrown for a loop!